DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-06-interviews-iteration-2.md

 In the previous iteration, when an application was in the ‘Awaiting interview’ state, we prompted users to either make a decison or set up another interview.

-But we felt it was confusing to prompt users to set up another interview for providers that don’t set up multiple interviews.
+But we felt it was confusing to prompt users to set up another interview for providers that do not set up multiple interviews.

 So we removed that option from the prompt but still let users set up another interview from the interviews page.